 Burn Injuries and Fire Accident Injuries Can Be Serious and Life Changing

 Common burn injuries can be minor, but a severe burn can change a victim's life.
 Our skin is our body’s largest organ, providing multiple important functions, including keeping disease out and regulating body temperature and hydration.
 When a substantial portion of the skin is lost, it can no longer perform those functions well – which can be life threatening for the victim.
-Charles Scholle and the legal team at Scholle Law are Atlanta burn injury lawyers and professionals.
+Charles Scholle and the legal team at Scholle Law are Gwinnett County burn injury attorneys and legal professionals.
 We represent burn and fire accident victims with the expertise necessary to help them and their families with the legal and the medical issues associated with these injuries.

 Experts recommend that burn victims see a doctor when a burn affects more than one percent of the body.
 Even after healing, many victims are left with unsightly scars that can limit mobility and change the way others react to them.
-The Atlanta burn injury lawyers at Scholle Law know the various complications and future issues that can occur after a person suffers severe burns.
+The burn injury lawyers of Gwinnett County at Scholle Law know the various complications and future issues that can occur after a person suffers severe burns.
 We urge burn victims or family members reach out for legal and medical guidance as soon as possible after an injury is sustained.
 As with many injuries, the sooner help is sought, the better possibility of creating a treatment and healing plan that will help a victim in the long term.
 These injuries can be difficult to adjust to so in addition to the physical challenges, it is important that victims and families also receive vocational and emotional support, if needed.

 What Are the Causes of Burn Injuries?